torkilvatne/template-rust-redpanda/examples/multi_topic_example.md

 ## Event Actions

-### BoundedContext1 Actions
+### Order Actions
-- `Created`: User or business entity creation events
+- `Created`: Order creation events
-- `Updated`: User or business entity update events
+- `Updated`: Order update events

-### BoundedContext2 Actions
+### Logistics Actions
-- `Created`: Application or system creation events
+- `Created`: Logistics creation events
-- `Updated`: Application or system update events
+- `Updated`: Logistics update events

 ## Follow-up Events

 The application demonstrates event chaining where processing one event can trigger another:
-- When a `BoundedContext1` event is processed, it may trigger a `BoundedContext2` event
+- When an `Order` event is processed, it may trigger a `Logistics` event
-- This shows how different bounded contexts can interact through events
+- This shows how different domains can interact through events